-17 Where a student is required to complete a workshop, course or restorative exercise, this may result in a delay to graduation.
+16 Where a student is required to complete a workshop, course or restorative exercise, this may result in a delay to graduation.
 The Misconduct Panel and Misconduct Appeals Panel will consider potential additional consequences when determining penalties and will ensure that sanctions remain proportionate.

-18 Where a student is contracted to undertake paid employment for the School, action may also be taken under School staff disciplinary procedures.
+17 Where a student is contracted to undertake paid employment for the School, action may also be taken under School staff disciplinary procedures.

-19 In such cases, the Panel will determine whether there is just cause to deprive the student of any credits already achieved and any award to which they may lead.

-- 6.26 The findings and decisions of the Misconduct Panel will be communicated to the student, the School Principal, and any other relevant parties as deemed appropriate by the Chair of the Panel, and in accordance with the General Data Protection Regulations 2018 (GDPR). - 6.27 Where a student wishes to complain about, or disagrees with, a decision or finding(s) of the Misconduct Panel, they must submit an appeal in accordance with section 7 of this policy.
+- n.
+The suspension of the student's studies, in whole or in part, for a specified period or until an agreed review date; - o.
+Permanent exclusion / removal of student status18 with or without the right to reregister for any further course of study with the School; - p.
+Such other penalty as may be deemed appropriate, provided that the penalty is both proportionate and relevant to the offence. - 6.23 The Misconduct Panel may order that any measures agreed will be imposed immediately, or that the imposition should be deferred.
+The conditions of any such deferment will be clearly stated as part of the decision of the Panel.
+The imposition may be contingent upon the student failing to fulfil any conditions set.
+(For example, the Panel may determine that a student may be suspended pending the fulfilment of conditions, but that failure to fulfil those conditions would result in permanent exclusion/removal of student status with or without the right to reregister for any further course of study with NCCA. - 6.24 The Misconduct Panel will have the discretion to indicate a point in the future and/or the conditions under which a substantiated allegation of misconduct may be considered spent.
+Once spent, any record(s) of the offence will be removed from the student's file, including any records of any suspension or exclusion relating to the offence. - 6.25 The Panel may determine to vary the penalty in the light of accepted mitigating circumstances or other aggravating factors, provided their decision to vary it is proportionate and reasoned. - 6.26 The findings and decisions of the Misconduct Panel will be communicated to the student, the School Principal, and any other relevant parties as deemed appropriate by the Chair of the Panel, and in accordance with the General Data Protection Regulations 2018 (GDPR). - 6.27 Where a student wishes to complain about, or disagrees with, a decision or finding(s) of the Misconduct Panel, they must submit an appeal in accordance with section 7 of this policy.
 An appeal must be made under one of the stated grounds, normally within 14 days of the date of the Hearing Outcome Letter.
 The decision of the Misconduct Panel stands until and unless it is overturned following a successful appeal.